Porsche targets rich Nigerians' love for luxury

 “God might give me a car like this one day.
 He can do that, if he wants to.
 He can do anything,” he said, grinning.

-Sandwiched between the lagoon that led Portuguese sailors to name this city ‘Lagos’ and the Atlantic, Victoria Island is a place of fund managers in fine woolen suits and oil oligarchs.
+Sandwiched between the lagoon that led Porteguese sailors to name this city ‘Lagos’ and the Atlantic, Victoria Island is a place of fund managers in fine woollen suits and oil oligarchs.

 The faces of glamorous women smile from billboards advertising mobile phones.
 Luxury 4x4s are everywhere.